Thomas Huber (artist): Biography

-From 1977 to 1978 Huber studied at the Kunstgewerbeschule Basel with Franz Fedier, in 1979 at the Royal College of Art, London, and from 1980 to 1983 at the Kunstakademie Düsseldorf (as a master student of Fritz Schwegler).
-From 1992 to 1999 he was professor at the Hochschule für Bildende Künste Braunschweig and in 1992 interim director of the Centraal Museum, Utrecht.
+From 1977 to 1978, Huber studied at the Kunstgewerbeschule Basel with Franz Fedier, in 1979 at the Royal College of Art, London, and from 1980 to 1983 at the Kunstakademie Düsseldorf (as a master student of Fritz Schwegler).
+From 1992 to 1999, he was a professor at the Hochschule für Bildende Künste Braunschweig and in 1992, interim director of the Centraal Museum, Utrecht.
 Together with Bogomir Ecker, he initiated and realised the "Künstlermuseum" in 2001, the reconfiguration of the Museum Kunstpalast's collection in Düsseldorf.
-Between 2000 and 2002 Huber was chairman of the Deutscher Künstlerbund (German Artists Association).
+Between 2000 and 2002, Huber was chairman of the Deutscher Künstlerbund (German Artists Association).
 He has received numerous awards, including the Meret Oppenheim Prize in 2013, the Zurich Arts Society Prize, and the Preis für Junge Schweizer Kunst der Zürcher Kunstgesellschaft (in 1993).